 Can you believe this is safe enough to use in place of a hand sanitizer if needed?
 I’ve been keeping a small bottle in my car for when we feel like our hands may need it, and I’ll also spritz down my phone and computer keyboard when I feel like it has been heavily touched and germified.

 I’m just ecstatic about the potential and how versatile this product is.
 I feel like it is the last multi purpose cleaner I will ever need!
-For more idea on where you can use Force of Nature, go here for a huge list!

 What does Force of Nature smell like?